mathgladiator/adama-lang/docs/blog/2022-01-03-errata-woe.md

 You can greatly simplify your life by simply saying, "well, look, I'm going to just cancel everything on a target change and move on".
 This simplifies your life, but you now force the retry logic on the client to pick up the slack.
 That's simple, but the user experience suffers when deployments happen since there generally is a latency chasm between the client and load balancer.
 Instead, if you move the retry logic inside the load balancer, then you get a better experience at a tremendous complexity cost.

 The open question is whether that complexity is worth it as it is especially hard to test.
-I believe it is which is why [I'm suffering a hard to test state machine](https://github.com/mathgladiator/adama-lang/blob/master/grpc/src/main/java/org/adamalang/grpc/client/sm/Connection.java).
+I believe it is which is why [I'm suffering a 'hard to test' state machine](https://github.com/mathgladiator/adama-lang/blob/master/grpc/src/main/java/org/adamalang/grpc/client/sm/Connection.java).

 ## Miss: The game should be winnable with abstractions
 There are a lot of protocols, and I've used a few of them (like RSocket and MQTT).
 At core, when we sit down to build something, we are playing a game of sorts.

 The question is whether or not that game is winnable.
 Currently, request response is a very winnable game because you can time out.
 You either get a response back or an error.
 The same isn't true for a stream.
 I love the language of request stream.
 You send a single request, and then you get a stream of updates back.
-In terms out that telling an inactive stream from a dead stream is very hard.
+In turns out that telling an inactive stream from a dead stream is very hard.

 For Adama, I can make the game winnable such that a reconnect will generate a payload immediately.
 This allows me to timeout and measure first-payload latency.
 Periodically, I will ask what is the sequencer of the document and this will confirm two things.
-(1) am I up to date, (2) am I still connected.
+(1) am I up to date, (2) am I still connected, (3) am I still connected to the right host.
 This predictable chatter will also be useful for measuring network conditions.
 Because the stream has a known schema, the game is winnable and investigations can be had as to why things are not working.

 This defines the engineering game of even knowing if the stream is working at all.
 A hard question for anyone to answer when using WebSockets is how to measure reliability, and if you can't measure it well or get fuzzy then that is a strong signal that something is foul.